hosted by

 Academic Prifile of Dr. Suresh Deman

 I am a specialist on Mergers and Acquisitions & Regulations, Corporate Governance, Financial Modelling and many other areas of Real Estate & Finance and Economics.
 My earlier work also involved Business Economics & Finance and Input Modelling for Impact Assessment.
 Most of my research has theoretical underpinning even in empirical work.
 I have had an opportunity work and lecture as a Chair/Professors/Readers at least in five other universities with a Ranking of 3A/4/5 in the 1996 Research Assessment Exercise [RAE] and have worked as a Post Graduate Research Coordinator & Subject Group and Unit Leader at one of the old Universities, New university and also overseas.
-In fact, Nottingham University one of the top Universities assessed my research at the level of RAE 4 for 2001-2006.
+In fact, Nottingham University one of the top Universities assessed my research at the level of RAE 4.
 I have considerable experience of consultancy in private, government and international organisations.
 I also have considerable variety of administrative experience in Higher Education involving ability to manage a team, contribute to e-tutoring and provide academic leadership.

 I summarise my credentials as follows: